 So let’s go to the second method that I know of, which is a somewhat more arbitrary approach known as the 10% rule.
 The rule implies that in order to absorb the changeover time with sufficient production time, a production lot should at least be 10x the changeover time.
 So as an example, when your changeover time is 30 minutes, you will define your production lot on the machine as 10x the changeover time, so a production lot of 300 minutes or 5 hours.
 Now if your cycle time for a part type is 20 minutes, the production lot will be 15 parts.
 And finally, when average demand is 5 parts/day, this part type will have an EPEI interval of 3 days.

 The advantage of this approach is that production runs are similar in the time they require which prevents delays to accumulate.
-It also helps in implementing visual launcher management and therefore real time production re-allocation between work centers by shop floor supervisors if need be.
-The criticism that one could have on this method is that is a somewhat arbitrary approach.
-The 10% or 10x rule can, however, of course be replaced with any other number seemed desirable and possible from a capacity point of view.
+It also helps in implementing visual launcher management and therefore real-time production re-allocation between work centers by shop floor supervisors if need be.
+The criticism that one could have on this method is that it is a somewhat arbitrary approach.
+The 10% or 10x rule can, however, of course, be replaced with any other number deemed desirable and possible from a capacity point of view.

-In this approach EPEI is not so much a concept defining the lots, as that it is a concept to evaluate the resulting lot sizes in a meaningful way from a Lean and flow perspective.
+In this approach, EPEI is not so much a concept defining the lots, as that it is a concept to evaluate the resulting lot sizes in a meaningful way from a Lean and flow perspective.
 Look at EPEI as a second level indicator to evaluate the level of flow at the value stream or even part type level, and to drive improvements.
 I guess this is also what Michel Baudin referred to in his post following Christoph’s series, when he referred to EPEI as a resulting metric.
 The larger the EPEI interval, the less frequent we will be producing this part type, the longer the replenishment interval will be, the more production kanban cards we will need, and the higher our inventories and WIP will be as a result.
 As we can see, we have an interest in reducing EPEI.
 Many have an ambition of an EPEI interval of one day (“Every Part, Every Day”), however, I personally think the ambition is to have an EPEI equal to the takt time of the part type (for a lot) or family (for a campaign), which means lot size one or one piece flow.
 When interested, I can recommend THE JIT COMPANY’s CO-EPEI dashboard application to track your changeovers and EPEI-intervals by machine and item (family).

 In summary, I think we should not throw away the EPEI approach based upon the way Christoph Roser described the approach.
 We should do away, however, with push flow though based upon pre-planned, fixed quantity fixed sequence schedules.
 Even when the quantities and patterns are based upon EPEI thinking.